alexeilebedev/openacr/txt/acr.md

 ```
 inline-command: echo 'dev.t t:ggg' | acr -replace -write
-acr.update  dev.t  t:ggg  val:0   comment:""
 report.acr  ***
 ```

+#### The -update option

+The option `-update` also reads stdin, but no new records will be created.
+Any attributes from input records will be used to update existing attributes in the data set.
+Attributes not specified on input will retain their original values in the data set.

 #### The -merge option

-The `-merge` option is like replace on a per-field basis.
+The `-merge` option also reads stdin, but whole records aren't replaced.
+If a new record is found on input, it is inserted as with insert.
 When a record being inserted exists in the dataset, any attributes from the new record replace attributes in the original records.
 Let's illustrate using the same `t` table.
 We'll need another column, call it `val2`, and set `val` back to 3: